google/osdfir-infrastructure/docs/installing-on-gke.md

 gcloud compute disks create test-disk --zone $ZONE
 ```

-> Important: The recipe requires that the disk being processed
+> *Important*: The recipe requires that the disk being processed
 is in the same zone Turbinia is deployed to.

 You'll need to use `kubectl port-forward` to forward the Turbinia and Timesketch services locally to your machine.
 This allows you to access the Turbinia UI and the Timesketch API from your local machine.